 9. Freaks and Geeks

 There is perhaps no show that launched the careers of more movie stars than Freaks and Geeks.
 The 1999 NBC high school dramedy only lasted a single season.
 But the cast included James Franco, Seth Rogen, Jason Segel, Martin Starr, and Lizzy Caplan.
-All of those actors made huge achievements in entertainment, but Freaks and Geeks still holds a special place in their hearts.
-James Franco even gave it a shout-out after winning a Golden Globe this year.
+All of those actors went on to have great careers, but Freaks and Geeks still holds a special place in their hearts.
+James Franco even gave it a shout-out after winning a Golden Globe in 2018.

 While the original Freaks and Geeks, consisted largely of no-name actors at the time, a revival would be star-studded and appeal to the revival-happy NBC.
 Of course, those actors are so busy that it’s unlikely they would commit to a full reboot, but they’d possibly make room in their schedule for a one-time reunion special.